ptchiangchloe/catalog_app/README.md

-# Catalog Web Application Project
+# Sports Catalog Web Application

 This is a project is built to manage a sport related catalog with user authentication from the flask framework.
 This is a modern MVC type application.